 Iron Maiden’s first live record has gone down in history as one of the greatest live albums of all time, and for good reasons.
 Live After Death documents a metal legend at the height of its power.

-The vinyl reissues of Iron Maiden’s 1980s catalog continue with Live After Death, which was a long-awaited live album in its time.
+Live After Death was a long-awaited live album in its time.
 Maiden could possibly have released the Hammersmith show in 1982 as a live record (it sounds fucking awesome, and would have been an obvious live record these days), but they decided to not even release it as a VHS video, which had been the original plan.

 Add to all of that another artwork masterpiece by Derek Riggs:

-Live After Death has always been a double album, and so there was always a gatefold sleeve very much like the recent vinyl picture disc.
-Those discs themselves carry other Riggs illustrations for the World Slavery Tour and Live After Death, as well as the Phantom Of The Opera painting that was issued with the live Run To The Hills single.
+Live After Death has always been a double album, and so there was always a gatefold sleeve very much like the 180g vinyl reissue.
+Maiden’s 1980s period was a visual feast as well as a musical adventure, so picture discs inevitably also had to be issued.
+Those discs themselves carry other Riggs illustrations for the World Slavery Tour and Live After Death, as well as the Phantom Of The Opera painting that was issued with the live Run To The Hills single:

 Yes, there are some serious vibes with Live After Death!
 Whatever one thinks about Maiden’s work then and later, the effort and money that went into their album packages in the classic era, both visuals and sonics, were second to none.

 When it comes to sonics producer Martin Birch conjures all his live album expertise, earned on works like Deep Purple’s Made In Japan, and deftly captures the spirit of mid-80s Iron Maiden.
 It’s big, it’s bold, and it’s nothing short of magical in both vibe and its historical importance.
 The classic era line-up, Harris-Murray-Smith-Dickinson-McBrain, has by now settled in and honed its attack to perfection.
 Maiden have eased into their mid classic period, after having established the unbeatable line-up in 1982-83.